xebia-functional/appsly-android-rest/README.md

 #### 2.2.6.
 Interceptors

-Restrung allows you to intercept the request before being sent and response before being serialized by overriding org.restrung.rest.client.APIDelegate#onRequest and org.restrung.rest.client.APIDelegate.onResponse in the same way onResults and onError are usually overridden to obtained serialized results or handling errors.
+You can customize the request before being sent by overriding **onRequest(RequestOperation)** in your APIDelegate.
+Same applies for the response before being serialized.
+Simply override **onResponse(ResponseOperation)** in your APIDelegate.

 e.g.